robb-j/r0b-blog/post/creating-a-nova-extension-with-typescript.md

 ## Write some TypeScript

-Finally we can write some TypeScript, lets create script which will be the Extension entry point.
-If you have the TypeScript extension enabled, you should start seeing the auto suggestions and linting while typing this out.
+Finally we can write some TypeScript, let's create a script which will be the Extension entry point.
+If you have the TypeScript Extension enabled, you should start seeing the auto suggestions and linting while typing this out.

 **src/Scripts/main.ts**